Solid-State Lighting Program at the LRC

 What is Solid-State Lighting?

 Lighting applications that use light-emitting diodes (LEDs), organic light-emitting diodes (OLEDs), or light-emitting polymers are commonly referred to as solid-state lighting (SSL).
 Unlike incandescent or fluorescent lamps, which create light with filaments and gases encased in a glass bulb, solid-state lighting consists of semiconductors that convert electricity into light.
-LEDs have been around for 50 years but until the early 2000s were used only in electronic devices as indicator lamps.
+LEDs have been around for more than 50 years but until the early 2000s were used only in electronic devices as indicator lamps.

 Technological developments in the last two decades have allowed LEDs to be used first in signal devices, like traffic lights and exit signs, then in some limited illumination applications, such as flashlights, and now for many general illumination applications, from homes to commercial spaces to outdoor lighting.
 Since 2001, the Lighting Research Center has been instrumental in conducting research to make this transformation happen.

 Why Solid-State Lighting?

 Solid-state lighting is used in a variety of lighting applications because it offers many benefits, including:

 - Long life — LEDs can provide 50,000 hours or more of life, which can reduce maintenance costs.
 In comparison, an incandescent light bulb lasts approximately 1,000 hours.

 - Energy savings —The best commercial white LED lighting systems provide three or more times the luminous efficacy (lumens per watt) of incandescent lighting.
 Colored LEDs are especially advantageous for colored lighting applications because filters are not needed.

 - Better quality light output —LEDs have minimum ultraviolet and infrared radiation and can be tuned to any color appearance.

 - Smaller, flexible light fixtures —The small size of LEDs makes them useful for lighting tight spaces.
 OLEDs are flat and flexible, allowing for unique applications.

 - Durable — LEDs have no filament to break and can withstand vibrations.